Johann Ulrich Mayr

 Johann Ulrich Mayr (1629 in Augsburg – 1704 in Augsburg), was a German Baroque painter.

+History

 According to Joachim von Sandrart he was the son of the painter Susanna Mayr, whose father Johann Georg Fischer was also a painter.

 According to the RKD he was a pupil of Rembrandt in Amsterdam and was also a pupil of Jacob Jordaens in Antwerp.
 He also travelled to England and Rome and is known for etchings and genre works.